BraceMao/LockPattern/README.md

         }

         //patternPass - by default retirn null
-        //if you need to know which password user create, than add style flag "showPatternPassStr = true" }
+        //if you need to know which password user create, than add style flag "showPassStr = true" }

     @Override